-GSA's McClure outlines IT issues requiring added attention during panel on collaboration and transparency at IAC-ACT's Executive Leadership Conference.
+GSA's David McClure outlines IT issues requiring added attention during panel on collaboration and transparency at IAC-ACT's Executive Leadership Conference.

 The push for collaboration and information transparency in government has also brought about a new set of challenges for federal information managers, said David McClure, associate administrator of the General Services Administration’s Office of Citizen Services and Communications.

 Balancing demands to make information more readily accessible while also respecting privacy and security concerns – especially as more information makes its way onto the Internet – requires a new degree of focus and flexibility, McClure said.

 Speaking at the 2009 American Council for Technology and Industry Advisory Council’s Executive Leadership Conference Monday, McClure likened the onslaught of new information technology demands as a form of change management.

 McClure, who was a managing vice president for Gartner Inc.’s government research team before his GSA appointment in August, also served on the Obama-Biden Transformation, Innovation, and Government Reform Transition Team, which examined federal agency IT plans and status for the incoming administration.

 McClure laid out eight challenges, or areas requiring special attention, as government IT professionals grappled with issues surrounding collaboration and transparency:

 1. Disclosure management.
 While a significant amount of government data being posted to the Web isn’t considered sensitive, often times, there is sensitive information embedded in that data, McClure said.
 “It’s going to elevate the need to review information — sometimes instantaneously,” he said, requiring a new discipline for disclosure management that is “somewhere between Web management and privacy management.”